Al-Hasan ibn Ahmad ibn Abi Khinzir: Life

 Al-Hasan ibn Ahmad ibn Abi Khinzir was an Arab from the city of Mila.
 He joined the Isma'ili da'wa led by Abu Abdallah al-Shi'i, and when Abu Abdallah overthrew the Aghlabid dynasty of Ifriqiya in March 909 and established the Fatimid Caliphate, Ibn Abi Khinzir was chosen as governor (amil) of the capital of Ifriqiya, Kairouan.
-Kairouan was Arab-populated, and Abi Ibn Khinzir's appointment obviated the need to appoint a Kutama Berber in his place: an uncouth Berber tribesman would have been unacceptable to the Arabs of Kairouan, while the Kutama in turn vehemently demanded to be allowed to sack the city.
 Hasan's brother Khalaf became governor of the former Aghlabid administrative centre of al-Qasr al-Qadim at the same time.
 Their appointment was confirmed by the new Fatimid caliph, al-Mahdi Billah, when he assumed the reins of power in early 910.
 As governor, Ibn Abi Khinzir helped to impose Shi'a rituals in Kairouan, which earned him the deep enmity of the Sunni Maliki jurists.

 Soon after, al-Mahdi appointed Ibn Abi Khinzir as his first governor in Sicily, which the Aghlabids had largely conquered from the Byzantine Empire.
 He was accompanied by his brother Ali and the new chief qadi for the island, Ishaq ibn Abi Minhal, as well as a new official, the "Lord of the Fifth" (sahib al-khums), who was sent to collect one fifth of all income according to Shi'a juridical traditions—something which the Sunni and fiercely independent-minded Arab–Berber Sicilian warrior caste vehemently opposed.
 The new governor arrived at Mazara on 20 August 910, and made for the island's capital, Palermo, while leaving his brother at Agrigento, which was held by a strong Berber garrison.
 In the summer of 911, Ibn Abi Khinzir led the customary annual raiding campaign against the remaining Byzantine strongholds in the northeast (the Val Demone).
 He made some prisoners and laid waste to the fields, but captured no forts.
 Soon he had made himself so unpopular with the Sicilians, apparently due to heavy taxation, that they rose in revolt, imprisoned him, and asked for his replacement.
 This was granted, and the sahib al-khums ruled over the Sicily until the arrival of the new governor, the elderly Ali ibn Umar al-Balawi, in August 912.
 This did not calm the situation, however: in early 913, the sahib al-khums was murdered, Ibn Abi Khinzar's brother evicted from Agrigento, and al-Balawi deposed.
-From 913–916 Sicily was in revolt against the Fatimids, under the rule of Ahmad ibn Qurhub.
+From 913 to 916 Sicily was in revolt against the Fatimids, under the rule of Ahmad ibn Qurhub.